-- Try to have everything cut up before you start cooking because this is a fast recipe!
+- Try to have everything prepped before you start cooking because this is a fast recipe!

-- Always serve with fresh salsa, sour cream and guacamole.
+- Always serve with homemade salsa, sour cream and guacamole.

 Here is the original photo from quite a few years when this recipe was first posted.
 For some reason, people LOVE this photo on Facebook.

 But I thought it was time to do a new one and update the post with a printable recipe card.

 Exact measurements are listed below in the recipe card.
 Make sure you scroll down to print and save the recipe for later!

 - Yellow onion